 In general, this phone is for anyone who wants a terrific smartphone in the Galaxy S line but doesn’t want to spend over $1,000 to get one.

-What are the Samsung Galaxy S20 FE features?
+What do the experts say about the Galaxy S20 FE

 |Samsung Galaxy S20 FE|

 Qualcomm Snapdragon 865